 "Try Them On Starphire™!"

 In partnership with Vitro/PPG IdeaScapes, we have created these great colors to harmonize with Vitro's blue and green tinted glass.
-Maybe you aren't aware but standard clear glass has a color cast to it, green to greenish blue.
-We are the best in the industry when it comes to compensating for that color cast to get you the most pure color despite the inherent color of glass.
-Even with that, it is an extra color we contend with.
+You may be aware standard clear glass has a green to greenish blue color cast to it.
+ICD is the best in the industry when it comes to formulating the color compensation to reverse the green to greenish blue cast.
+We deliver visually pure colors despite the inherent color of glass.
 Try using Vitro's Starphire™ low iron glass for the most pure and clear substrate for colors that will amaze you.